-There are probably as many variations of this Catalonian fisherman’s sauce as there are unopened pieces of mail in the old school built-in phone cubby by my front door, which is to say, la la la I can’t count because I’m too busy running in the other direction, to my kitchen where this romseco awaits.
+There are probably as many variations of this Catalonian fisherman’s sauce as there are unopened bills in the old school built-in phone cubby by my front door, which is to say, la la la I can’t count because I’m too busy running in the other direction, to my kitchen where this romseco awaits.
 I suppose if you’re not as staunchly against putting roasted red bell peppers in romesco as I am, you have the internet on your side in terms of options.
 For me, though, a roasted bell pep just wont do.
 Team rehydrated chiles, all the way.
 I won’t even say that bell peppers will do in a pinch, because despite having tried in earnest when my local Fairway stopped carrying dried ancho chiles, I could never get a batch made with bell peppers to take on that level of zing!
 I enjoy so much in this version.

 It’s the curse of experiencing the best version of something first.
 Nothing but the best will ever do.
 And because I had the best first, I now relish in throwing shade – aloud even, because I am such a treat to be around – anytime some bright orange hummus-looking business is masquerading as romesco.
 (Unless it's homemade, because that's just rude!)
 I recently had some at a catered art event, and let’s just say when art folks who are well-versed in dealing with pretention start eye-rolling at your romesco rants, you know you should probably shut the hell up.
 Doucheyness, apparently, is the price you pay for love at first bite.